1. Home: Explore careers

 Career tips

-You could try an introductory course in music therapy to get an idea of what this work involves.
-Some universities and music colleges offer these courses, as well as the British Association for Music Therapy.
+You could do an introductory course in music therapy to get an idea of what this work involves.

-Salaries for music therapists working outside the NHS will vary.
-The British Association for Music Therapy can give advice on recommended rates of pay.
+Your salary as a music therapist will vary. if you do not work for the NHS.
+The British Association for Music Therapy can give you advice on recommended rates of pay.

 Professional and industry bodies